Panasonic G80 vs Leica T

 - More heavily discounted: Has been around for much longer (launched in April 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the G80 emerges as the winner of the contest (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G80 is the clear winner of the match-up (13 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Panasonic G80 vs Leica T